karimz1/imgcompress/ReadMe.md

 - ❌ **linux/arm/v7**
   *32-bit ARM (e.g., Raspberry Pi)*
-  **Note:** Testing for this architecture is performed using QEMU-based emulation in my CI/CD pipeline.
-I do not have physical access to a Raspberry Pi, so while the tests indicate that it could work, it hasn’t been verified or developed for target real hardware.
+  **Note:** I do not have physical access to a Raspberry Pi, to develop it on.

 - ❌ **linux/ppc64le** and **linux/s390x**
   *Not supported due to dependency limitations.*